Ricette di Sicilia

 - 3

-Heat two tablespoons of olive oil in a large pan, then gently fry the crushed garlic clove.
+In a large frying pan, warm two tablespoons of olive oil and gently fry the crushed garlic clove.

 - 4